Before starting with this article, I expect that you have a basic idea on the Entity Framework - Model First approach and its use.

-Now after all the changes are being done to make the latest change available in code we have to run the custom tool as mentioned in below image.
+Now after all the changes are being made to make the latest change available in code, we have to run the custom tool as mentioned in the below image.
 This step is to update the classes from the model to avail latest changes made to it in code behind.

 List<GetAllPersonsEntity> listAllPersons = objTestSPEntity.GetAllPersons().ToList();

-Hope this will be definitely of help for the guys who just started with basics of the Entity Framework.
+Hope this will definitely be of help for the guys who just started with the basics of the Entity Framework.